WASH-Program at 7 Schools

 Donation status: 332.570 €

-At seven state primary schools, a project to improve hygiene standards, menstrual hygiene and promote sustainable school structures has been launched, which includes various workshops.
-The project schools are located in the Otuke district, a rural area in the north of Uganda, whose educational infrastructure and supply of water and electricity has come to a partial standstill as a result of conflict.
+With the WASH program (Water, Sanitation, Hygiene), a project to improve hygiene standards, menstrual hygiene and the promotion of sustainable school structures, including various workshops, is being launched at seven state elementary school.
+The seven project schools are located in the Otuke district, a rural area in the north of Uganda, whose educational infrastructure and supply of water and electricity has come to a partial standstill as a result of conflict.

 Most of the approximately 6,000 pupils come from financially disadvantaged families with a low level of education.
 There is no electricity at any of the schools and there is only partial access to water.
 There is a lack of sanitary facilities and those that do exist are in a desolate state.
 These circumstances make it considerably more difficult for girls in particular to attend school.
 Together with our partner organization Link to Progress (LTP), we are therefore planning to build new sanitary facilities, establish a water supply, introduce school meals and offer accompanying workshops.